qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

       inputPage.show({reverse:true});
     }, this);

-After creating a new instance of our new “Tweets” class we listen to the ``requestTweet`` event of the “Input” page instance.
+After creating a new instance of our new "Tweets" class we listen to the ``requestTweet`` event of the "Input" page instance.
 In the event handler we call the ``show`` method of the ``tweetsPage`` page object to display the page.
-In the ``back`` event handler of the ``tweetsPage``, the “Input” page will be shown with a reversed animation.
+In the ``back`` event handler of the ``tweetsPage``, the "Input" page will be shown with a reversed animation.

 New classes mean new dependencies which means we have to generate the source code again.
-Refresh the application in the browser and navigate between the pages by clicking on the “Show” and on the “Back” button.
+Refresh the application in the browser and navigate between the pages by clicking on the "Show" and on the "Back" button.
 Nice!

 We need Data, lots of Data!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~